nepa/sotc-rest-api/README.md

     * Added new argument for tagging of sound samples.

   * **Version 1:**
-    * Basic implementation of dispatcher, resource controllers and output handlers
+    * Basic implementation of dispatcher, resource controllers and output handlers.
-    * REST interface is compatible to Server-One's initial SOAP interface
+    * REST interface is compatible to Server-One's initial SOAP interface.
-    * Unit tests for all REST resources
+    * Unit tests for all REST resources.

 ## Author